 - Wipe down the entire inside of your fridge with a soapy sponge.
 Rinse with clean water.
 If a bad odor persists, wipe the inside with a solution of vinegar and water.
 Don’t worry, the vinegar smell will go away.

-When staging your home for sale, remove the art gallery on the door of your fridge.
-Doing this will greatly reduce the cluttered look and enhance your kitchen decor.
+The first thing you need to do is remove the art gallery on the door of your fridge.
+Doing so will greatly reduce the cluttered look and enhance your kitchen decor.

 Keep your stainless steel refrigerator shiny and clean!

 Don't let prospective buyers find your stainless steel refrigerator looking less than perfect and smudged with fingerprints.

 There are plenty of quick and easy methods to keep your stainless steel fridge looking shiny and clean.

 - Water and a microfiber cloth work great for a quick wipe down.
 For removing food crud, use dish soap and a microfiber cloth.
 Always wipe your stainless steel refrigerator dry to prevent spots and streaks.

 - For stains and scratches, try a stainless steel cleaner like “3M Stainless Steel Cleaner and Polish.”

 - Windex is a cost effective home remedy for cleaning stainless steel; spray on a fine mist, wipe in circular motion, rinse off and dry with a microfiber cloth.
 I find that Windex works just as well as the more expensive stainless steel cleaning products.